ARIES5533/CLOUD-CHALLENGE/README.md

 ### GitOps:
 - Argo CD acts as the single source of truth, managing the cluster state by observing the k8s directory in this repository.

-### 4. Resource Efficiency
+### Resource Efficiency:
-Both services are configured with Burstable QoS for optimal stability and cost efficiency.
+- Both services are configured with Burstable QoS for optimal stability and cost efficiency.

 ---

 ## Implementation Details

-1. Security & Infrastructure (IRSA)
+### 1. Security & Infrastructure (IRSA)
 Infrastructure is defined using Terraform, focused on security and enablement within the EKS environment.

 #### IAM Roles for Service Accounts (IRSA)